betajs/betajs.github.io/README.md

 ### betajs-workers

 This module allows you to communicate with webworkers and to augment webworkers with access to function of the host.
 Work in progress.

+### mock-ajax-server

+We'll add more details soon.

+### mock-file-server

+The server creates the following endpoints:

+- GET /files/:filename/size`: returns the size of an uploaded file as json `{"size": size}`
+- GET `/files/:filename`: returns an uploaded file as binary stream
+- POST `/files/:filename`: stores an uploaded single file with field name `file`
+- POST `/chunk/:filename`: stores a single chunk with field name `file` with the chunk number being present in the request body
+- POST `/assemble/:filename`: assembles a chunked file, checking the total size with the total size being present in the request body